thomashoneyman/real-world-pact/03-charkha-lending/README.md

 # Charkha Lending Project

-:warning: The Charkha frontend is complete but still under review.
-The code may change somewhat in the coming weeks.

 The Charkha lending protocol is a complete decentralized lending app built on Kadena's Chainweb blockchain.
 Decentralized finance has been one of the standout uses of smart contracts and Charkha is inspired by the popular [Compound](https://compound.finance) lending protocol.

 Charkha contains all the components of a real-world DeFi project, including: